 “I always carry this around with me.”

 She opens her palm and it’s her engagement ring.
-3 brilliant, flawless carats that I fawned over then that somehow resemble a shackle to me now.
+3 brilliant, flawless carats that I fawned over then that resemble a shackle to me now.

 She says, “I used to think that he would show up somewhere one day, admit that he was wrong, beg me to come back.
-I always wanted to have the ring with me just in case I needed to slip it back on 1 day.
+I always wanted to have the ring with me just in case I needed to slip it back on one day.
 Pathetic right?”

 “No,” I reply, and in my heart I just can’t find it in me to judge her because I know what that wishing is like.
 Hoping that one day you’ll wake up and realize that it was all some bad dream or that he’d magically realize his mistake and come home.
 I tell her I think we all remember those times, that she’s not pathetic.
 She’s human.

 “Does it get better?
 Do you learn how to let yourself go again?”

 I want to answer her.
 I want to tell her yes.
 But I’m not sure.

 “Well, I know the second time I fell in love, I wasn’t looking for it.
 I was so cut off from it.
 I just knew it wasn’t gonna happen for me.
 When I thought I was building a wall around myself, that was when I was most vulnerable.
 He got to me.
 And I fell for him.”

 “No, it’s not.
 And it never will be.
 But it’s right.
 And the right thing isn’t always the easy thing, but it’s always best.”

 We’re silent after that and I realize I’ve said many things I never thought I’d have the clarity to say.
 What is it about others pain that brings out the best in us?